smarthacks2020/smarthacks2020.github.io/README.md

-# smarthacks2020.github.io
+# smarthacks
-website for smarthacks
+Website for SmartHacks, organized by KidTeachKid, in affiliation with TeenHacksHTX